Can Chicken Eat Oranges?

-If chickens are forced to eat only with plant sources, they will fall ill.
-Forced vegetarianism on chickens results in protein-based amino acid deficiency, making them sick.
+If chickens are forced to eat only from plant sources, they will fall ill.
+Forced vegetarianism in chickens results in protein-based amino acid deficiency, making them sick.

 chickens eat oranges

-The answer is simple, apply the general rule that if you can eat it, then chickens too.
+The answer is simple: apply the general rule that if you can eat it, then chickens can too.
 Thus, yes!
 Your chicken can eat oranges.

 However, it does not mean that if chickens can eat oranges, they like it or are safe for them.
-RSPCA Australia claimed that oranges are not necessary for chickens to have.
+Oranges are not necessary for chickens to have.
 Most chickens do not like the taste of oranges.
-They have tried it out by throwing a few oranges to chickens.

 Naturally, the chickens became curious about the orange and nipped it a few times.
 However, they walked away dissatisfied.
 Was the orange sour?
 Or was it just not their preferred taste?